sarjukumargurung/argoCD-gitops-demo/README.md

 kubectl get svc guestbook-ui
 ```

-What happens: The service is still there, or it was recreated so fast that its AGE column reset to just a few seconds.Why: Deleting a service breaks the system configuration.
+What happens: The service is still there, or it was recreated so fast that its AGE column reset to just a few seconds.

+Why: Deleting a service breaks the system configuration.
 Argo CD spots the missing resource during its quick reconciliation loop and automatically recreates it using the definition stored in the remote Git repo.

 If you look at your Argo CD Web UI dashboard (https://localhost:8080) during either of these events, you will briefly see the application status icon flash to a yellow OutOfSync state before instantly snapping back to a healthy green Synced state.